-Link found between insulin sensitivity, cells' powerhousesJanuary 29th, 2013 in Medical research /
+Link found between insulin sensitivity, cells' powerhousesJanuary 29, 2013 in Medicine & Health / Medical research

 If findings of a new study in mice are any indication, it might be possible to fine-tune cellular powerhouses called mitochondria, tweaking one aspect to increase insulin sensitivity, reduce body and fat mass, and even extend life.
 Exploiting this target could one day lead to novel treatments for type 2 diabetes—an endocrine system disease that affects 8 percent of the U.S. population.
 The research also points to promising new avenues of investigation in the biology of aging.

 The study, reported in The FASEB Journal by authors from the School of Medicine at the UT Health Science Center San Antonio and the university's Barshop Institute for Longevity and Aging Studies, found that diminished activity of a protein complex involved in mitochondrial function was associated with healthy changes in the mice.
 The median life span of this strain of mice is 20 percent longer.

 "This is an unexpected finding because you would think that something that decreases mitochondrial function would have a damaging effect, but instead we saw an increase in life span and beneficial metabolic effects," said lead author Deepa Sathyaseelan, Ph.D., research assistant professor of cellular and structural biology in the School of Medicine.

 "The most important thing we noticed is reduced body weight and decreased fat mass in the mice," Dr. Sathyaseelan said.
 "We found that this decreased fat mass is due to increased fat utilization."